Missing New York 9-year-old Charlotte Sena found, suspect in custody

 ALBANY, N.Y.
-(WTEN) — A 9-year-old girl who vanished during a family camping trip in New York two days ago has been found, police announced Monday evening.
+(WTEN) — A 9-year-old girl who vanished during a family camping trip in New York two days ago has been found after an extensive search, police announced Monday evening.

 “Charlotte Sena has been located and in good health,” New York State Police said in a short press release.
 “A suspect is in custody.
 This is still an active investigation.”